TECHOUS/Treasurejs-logo/README.md

 # TREASURE JS LOGO

-Just download the logo you like to use
+Just choose and download your logo of desired size

 ## ICONS